1. Other pages in this release

 We have been facing the challenge of falling response rates for household surveys, as have other comparable countries.
 This issue became more acute in the Labour Force Survey (LFS) data collected for August 2023.
 The LFS estimates due to be published in October 2023 were suspended because of quality concerns.
 We developed a comprehensive plan to address these concerns and reintroduce LFS, as described in our Labour Force Survey: planned improvements and its reintroduction methodology.
 We reinstated reweighted LFS estimates into our monthly publication from February 2024, as described in our Impact of reweighting on LFS key indicators: 2024 article.
 In December 2024, we carried out a further LFS reweighting exercise, based on 2022 mid-year estimates.

-Reweighting increased the levels of all labour market statuses but did not address issues surrounding increased LFS volatility, resulting from smaller achieved sample sizes.
-LFS estimates from January to March 2025 include the full effect of recent improvements in data collection and sampling methods introduced from January 2024, and are therefore more likely to be representative of labour market conditions.
-An increased amount of volatility will remain in the LFS estimates from mid-2023 and throughout 2024, so we would advise caution when interpreting change involving those periods.
-We recommend using LFS estimates as part of our suite of labour market indicators, alongside workforce jobs, Claimant Count and PAYE RTI estimates.
+Estimates from January to March 2025 include the full effect of the improvements in LFS data collection and sampling methods introduced from January 2024.
+However, we are continuing our efforts to further improve the response to the survey.
+Consequently, estimates may be subject to the effect of these further improvements, which may have an ongoing impact on the survey.
+An increased volatility will remain in the LFS estimates for mid- 2023 and throughout 2024, so we would advise additional caution when interpreting survey change measures.
+We recommend using LFS estimates as part of our suite of labour market indicators, alongside workforce jobs, Claimant Count and Pay As You Earn Real Time Information (PAYE RTI) estimates.

 We are continuing to improve the quality of the LFS, building on our work to date.
-This has led to an increase in achieved dataset size, from 63,069 individuals in October to December 2024, to 69,847 individuals in January to March 2025, as shown in our LFS performance and quality monitoring report: January to March 2025.
+The achieved sample, including imputed cases (the dataset size), has increased from 69,847 individuals in January to March 2025, to 74,186 individuals in April to June 2025, as shown in our LFS performance and quality monitoring report: April to June 2025

 More information on LFS quality can also be found in our LFS quality article.